When it’s time to escape the city and soak up that rural air, be sure to visit one of these 10 prettiest small towns in Switzerland.

-Cobbled streets and fairytale castles, decorated fountains and frescoed houses; it’s not hard to find such delights in many Swiss towns, largely thanks to centuries of neutrality.
-No cannons, no tanks, no crossfire; all of it means that almost every Swiss town has an unspoilt medieval heart.
-So which are the best Swiss towns to visit?
+Cobbled streets and fairytale castles, decorated fountains, and frescoed houses.
+It’s not hard to find plenty of great places to visit in Switzerland, largely thanks to centuries of Swiss neutrality.
+No cannons, no tanks, no crossfire; all of it means that almost every Swiss town has an unspoiled medieval heart.
+So which are the best towns in Switzerland to visit?

 Sometimes the best things come in small packages.
 Rather than sticking to the big-name attractions like Lucerne or Montreux, it’s also worth heading out to discover small-town Switzerland.
-Here are 10 enchanting towns, each with far fewer than 10,000 inhabitants, which can be reached in an easy day-trip from either Geneva or Zurich.
-Any one of them makes for a perfect day by train or car.
+Here are 10 enchanting towns, each with far fewer than 10,000 inhabitants, which can be reached in an easy day-trip from some of Switzerland’s biggest cities.
+Any one of them makes for a perfect day by car or public transit.

 Stein am Rhein

 If muralled buildings are your thing, then this little town on the German border will blow you away.
 Walking around the historic center, you’ll be amazed that almost every other house is decorated with elaborate frescoes or graffiti paintwork.